Confidentiality of Scores

-TOEFL score data and writing and speaking responses that may be used at any time for informational, research, statistical, or training purposes are not individually identifiable.
+TOEFL score data and writing responses that may be used at any time for informational, research, statistical, or training purposes are not individually identifiable.
 The information retained by ETS is the same as the information printed on your score report and on the official score reports.
-Official score reports are sent only to those institutions or agencies designated by the test taker when he or she registered to test, at the test center on test day, ordered via a TOEFL® PBT Official Score Report Request Form at a later date, or otherwise specifically authorized by the test taker.
+Official score reports are sent only to those institutions or agencies designated by the test taker when he or she registered to test, ordered via an Additional Score Report Request Form at a later date, or otherwise specifically authorized by the test taker.

 Scores are not to be released by institutional recipients without the explicit permission of the test taker.

 Inquiries on Test Questions

 Language specialists prepare TOEFL test questions.
 These specialists follow careful, standardized procedures developed to ensure that all test material is of a consistently high quality.
 Each question is reviewed by several members of the ETS staff.

 The TOEFL Committee of Examiners, an independent group of professionals in the fields of linguistics, language testing and language teaching that reports to the TOEFL Board, establishes overall guidelines for test content and specifications.
 After test questions have been reviewed and revised as appropriate, they are selectively administered in trial situations and assembled into tests.